7 Budget-Friendly East Coast Road Trip Destinations

 Things to Do in Mystic on a Budget

 Mystic Seaport is the number one attraction and a great way to spend the whole day learning about the fishing past of the eastern seaboard.
 Some of the exhibits include people dressed up and showing you how things were made and done in days past, a whaling ship that you can explore as well as other vessels, and a planetarium.
 The cost is $15 for adults and $10 for children.

 Another place to visit is the Mystic Aquarium.
 Mystic Aquarium offers educational programs and animal encounters are also a great way to spend the day.
 The cost for adults is $33.50 and children are $24.50.
 If art is your thing, don’t miss out on the Mystic Museum of Art.
-This small museum that has revolving exhibits highlighting artists from the area and the admission free.
+This small museum that has revolving exhibits highlighting artists from the area and the admission is free.

 Places to Eat in Mystic on a Budget

 A great pizza joint to visit is Mystic Pizza.
 It also has the added attraction of having been a Hollywood Movie set!
 The Engine Room has great décor and even better menu.
 Go early evening and enjoy a happy hour as well.
 For fine dining and some superb fresh seafood dine out at Oyster Club…that is if you are willing to make a splash!

 Where to Stay in Mystic on a Budget